EvanShui/learn_git/README.md

 `git push origin branch_name`

 where branch_name is just the name of the new branch you created and after that, all of the changes you made on branch_name will only appear when you view branch_name and if you switch to another branch, such as master, the changes will dissapear.

+In order to view which branch you are on use

+`git branch`

+to display which branch you are on.

+## Commiting
+After you make a change in any branch you are on and you want to send it to the git repo, use

+`git commit -m "message"`

+to stage your commit and tag along with it a meaningful message that will help describe what